madleech/coverage-converter-simplecov/README.md

 # Coverage Converter for Simplecov

-This is a simple action that takes (one or more) Simplecov `.resultset.json` files and produces a single combined document.
+This is a simple GitHub action that takes (one or more) Simplecov `.resultset.json` files and produces a single combined document.

 ## Usage